pytorch/hub/pytorch_vision_hardnet.md

 Here we have the 4 versions of hardnet models, which contains 39, 68, 85 layers w/ or w/o Depthwise Separable Conv respectively.
-Their 1-crop error rates on imagenet dataset with pretrained models are listed below.
+Their 1-crop error rates on ImageNet dataset with pretrained models are listed below.

 | Model structure | Top-1 error | Top-5 error |
 | --------------- | ----------- | ----------- |